 Alzheimer’s Treatment and Prevention

-There are no currently available treatments to reverse the effects of Alzheimer's Disease.
+There are no currently available treatments to reverse the effects of Alzheimer’s Disease.
 The FDA has approved five medications, which appear to stabilize the disease and, according to some observers, slow progression.
-All five of these medications have been studied at and developed by Dr. Holub and his team at the Neurological Associates of Albany, P.C.
+All five of these medications have been studied at and developed by Dr. Holub and his team at the Alzheimer\'s Research and Neurology Center at Neurological Associates of Albany, P.C.

-There are medications currently in clinical research, however, which have therapeutic strategies to suggest that they may well have greater potential to effectively treat Alzheimer's disease.
-This needs to be clarified through clinical research programs, like those available at the Neurological Associates of Albany.
-While Dr. Holub believes that it is important for each and every diagnosed patient to receive currently available medication as "platform therapy", there is an equally pressing need to develop effective disease modifying medications, which can clearly slow and/or reverse the course of the disease process.
+There are medications currently in clinical research, however, which have therapeutic strategies to suggest that they may well have greater potential to effectively treat Alzheimer’s disease.
+This needs to be clarified through clinical research programs, like those available at the Alzheimer\'s Research and Neurology Center at Neurological Associates of Albany.
+While Dr. Holub believes that it is important for each and every diagnosed patient to receive currently available medication as “platform therapy”, there is an equally pressing need to develop effective disease modifying medications, which can clearly slow and/or reverse the course of the disease process.

 At the same time that Dr. Holub’s Research Office is moving forward in the development of potential new treatments for Alzheimer’s disease, he emphasizes the activities in which patients can engage at home in order to improve well being and to potentially slow progression of this disease.
 These activities include: